sequencework/sql/readme.md

 _tag_ to format SQL \`template literals\`.

-Transforms a template literal in an object that can be read by [node-postgres](https://github.com/brianc/node-postgres), mysql, ...
+Transforms a template literal in an object that can be read by [node-postgres](https://github.com/brianc/node-postgres).

 ### Installation